 Christmas closures

 If you are planning to visit the UK over Christmas, be aware that many tourist sights, shops, and restaurants will be closed on Christmas Day and Boxing Day (the 26th).
 Short hours and closings are also extremely common on Christmas Eve.
-Plan to spend these days with your travel companions on a walk or cozied up in your lodging.
+Plan to spend these days with your travel companions on a leisurely walk or cozied up in your lodging.

 Daylight hours

 It gets dark early during the winter in the UK.
-The winter solstice usually arrives just before Christmas, bringing sunset just before 4pm in southern England and more like 3:30pm in Scotland.
+The winter solstice usually arrives just before Christmas, bringing sunset before 4pm in southern England and more like 3:30pm in Scotland.
 This can be jarring if you’re not accustomed to shorter days, but gives even more time for you to explore Christmas lights and decorations.

 Christmas weather in the UK

-Common Questions about Christmas Travel in the UK
+FAQs about Christmas Travel in the UK

 When can you find Christmas lights in the UK?